con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > gtsug tor chen po rmad byung gtsug /
 > nam mkha'i bdag po sna tshogs ston/ /

-The king of vidyās, lord of supreme mantras,
+The king of *vidyā*s, lord of foremost mantras,
-The king of mantras, fulfilling great aims,
+The king of mantras, serving noble aims,
-Great *uṣṇīṣa*, marvellous *uṣṇīṣa*,
+The great *uṣṇīṣa*, marvellous *uṣṇīṣa*,
-Master of space, revealing everything, (63)
+The lord of space, revealer of all things, (63)

-* VV: vidyā plural. agramantra singular = hūṁ. viśva = 'nānāprakāraṃ samādhiṃ'
+* VV: vidyā plural. agramantra singular = hūṁ (not reflected in translation due to meter). viśva = 'nānāprakāraṃ samādhiṃ'.

 > sarvabuddhātmabhāvāgryo jagadānandalocanaḥ |